Interlaced R2D2 DNN Series for Scalable Non-Cartesian MRI with Sensitivity Self-calibration: Algorithmic structure

 \subsubsection{Training}

-In R2D2-Net, subnetworks function as reconstruction modules and are trained simultaneously rather than sequentially in R2D2.
-All learnable subnetworks are thus optimized jointly with respect to the following loss function:
+In R2D2-Net, the image reconstruction modules and single sensitivity refinement module are trained simultaneously.
+All learnable parameters are optimized jointly to minimize the reconstruction error of the final image estimate.
+The joint loss function is defined as: